 6.01 Team Defaults.
-The USTA Nevada District League Coordinator

-(adults@ustanevada.com) must be notified if a team defaults an entire team match (i.e. 2 out of 3 positions, 2 out of 4 positions or 3 out of 5 positions), before entering a team default.
+The USTA Nevada District League Coordinator (adults@ustanevada.com) must be notified if a team defaults an entire team match (i.e., 2 out of 3 positions, 2 out of 4 positions or 3 out of 5 positions), before entering a team default.
 The USTA Nevada District League Coordinator or the USTA Nevada Adult League Committee may require the team match to be played.
-For local league matches, all scores for the defaulting team, will be reversed from standings and count as 6-0, 6-0 wins for their opponents.
-If there is more than a single round robin, only the scores from the round robin segment that has the full team default will be impacted.
-(See USTA National League Regulations 2.03I-2.03L)
+For local league matches, all matches of the defaulting team already played shall be null and void when determining standings but will be used for ratings and advancement purposes.
+If all teams with a mathematical chance to advance have played the defaulting team in good faith, those matches shall stand as played when determining standings.
+If there is more than a single round robin, only the scores from the round robin segment that has the full team default will be removed.
+(USTA National League Regulations 2.03I-2.03L) USTA League Resources

-6.01A If 2 out of 3 positions, 2 out of 4 positions or 3 out of 5 positions are double defaulted (i.e. defaulted by both teams), it is considered an entire team default for both teams.
+6.01A If 2 out of 3 positions, 2 out of 4 positions or 3 out of 5 positions are double defaulted (i.e., defaulted by both teams), it is considered an entire team default for both teams.

 6.01B For each local league and or District Championship team match, a majority of the individual matches must be played to constitute a valid team match.
-If both teams fail to play a majority of the individual matches, it will be considered a Team Default for both teams, (i.e. neither team is available to play; or the teams play some lines, but do not play enough lines to constitute a valid team match).
+If both teams fail to play a majority of the individual matches, it will be considered a Team Default for both teams, (i.e., neither team is available to play; or the teams play some lines, but do not play enough lines to constitute a valid team match).